Saturday, May 31, 2014

 1. Put all ingredients except whey in a blender, and blend on high until smooth.
 Add more or less nondairy milk to get the consistency the way you like it.

-2. Add whey powder and gently stir in (I use a small silicone spatula) until full combined.
+2. Add whey powder and gently stir in (I use a small silicone spatula) until fully combined with no lumps.
 Some sources say that using a blender on undenatured whey powder will damage the delicate proteins, leaving it less beneficial, so I stir it in at the end.

 (Do not reprint or publish without written permission from the author)